 - Patch Halifax – quilting cottons, rayons, knits, etc. Patch Halifax has lots of great “designer” fabrics from companies that produce garment fabrics as well as quilting fabrics, such as Cotton + Steel, as well as Nani Iro and various knits.

 - Fabric Spark – quilting cottons, lawn, rayon, knits, yarn-dyed, etc. Fabric Spark is based in east Toronto.
 They primarily stock quilting cotton, but have a handy little section of garment fabrics that includes Robert Kaufman Essex Linen, Nani Iro, knits, and boiled wool.

 - Five Arrows Fabrics – knits, cottons, linens.
-Five Arrows is a PEI-based fabric shop, and they pretty much only stock Merchant & Mills fabrics as well as some knit basics, but gosh, the Merchant and Mills stuff is lovely!
+Five Arrows is a PEI-based fabric shop, and Natasha is always bringing in new and lovely things.

 - Maiwa – handprinted/dyed cottons and linens.
 You may already know Maiwa, which is based in Vancouver, BC, for their natural dyestuffs.
 But they have some incredible vibrant handwoven and block-printed fabrics, as well as white/undyed natural fabrics for dyeing.

 - Spool of Thread – cotton chambray & lawn, rayon & bamboo, knits.
 Based in Vancouver, Spool of Thread is a sewing studio with a small but lovely stock of fabrics and patterns online.
 They stock Lady McElroy fabrics, as well as Atelier Brunette, which can be tricky to find in Canada.